shiffananazeema134/Python-Full-Stack/README.md

 # Python Full Stack Development

+# Journey

  - Decided to become a Full Stack Developer in 2021
  - Started as a Python Full Stack Developer Intern in 3rd January 2022 - HyperReality Technologies, Bangalore